TV’s biggest night has been hosted by many notable Hollywood names over the years.

 Though the 2019 ceremony went hostless, Jimmy Kimmel was asked to take on the role for the 2020 event despite the COVID-19 crisis still being underway.
 “I don’t know where we will do this or how we will do this or even why we are doing this,” Kimmel said in June 2020, per Variety.
 “But we are doing it and I am hosting it.”

-Scroll down to see stars hosting the Emmys through the years.
+Scroll down to see which stars have hosted the Emmys through the years.